 Discussions between critical filmmakers, academia, business as well as foreign and local students lead to new insights.

 This event takes place within a course module of Hochschule Luzern and aims to explain economics to students in an appealing way using documentary and fiction films related to economics.
-Didactic approaches applied in the module include film screening, lectures, excercises and critical discussion.
+Didactic approaches applied in the module include film screening, lectures, workshops, excercises and critical discussion.

 One of the consequence of the economic crisis of AD 2008 was the crisis of confidence besetting so called “mainstream economics”.
 Economics, as lectured and taught at the leading universities around the globe, was neither able to foresee the upcoming crisis nor capable of proposing any efficient and uncontroversial countermeasure.
 International outcry ensued, blaming overly abstract and mathematized language of contemporary economics for being too remote and cryptic for an average citizen.
 The aim of domesticating the economics as science is the starting point for this conference.